AdrianCGallo/starter-academic/content/project/Inspiration_Dissemination_Memorable_Episodes/index.md

 <br>

 **Zoe Alley**
-  + Our own human perceptions are not as rational as you may hope.
+  + Our own human perceptions are not as rational as you may think.
+We discuss how our brains make instantaneous decisions on trustworthiness based on a person's facial structure, the implications for people with "untrustworthy" faces, and how these immediate and subconscious decisions can create a vicious cycle.
+There are obvious parallels to the concept of of inherent bias, but that concept is often discussed in a nebulous way where this was a really tangible and memorable study.
   + Read Zoe Alley's [blog post](https://blogs.oregonstate.edu/inspiration/2017/06/04/trust-others-much-trust/), or listen to her [podcast episode](https://podcasts.apple.com/us/podcast/inspiration-dissemination/id1337404264?i=1000403285501).